blazux/MyOwnGrimoire/README.md

 ## Audio-soft
  - pavucontrol updated to 4.0 + libglademm dependency removed

+## Http
+ - firefox : added an option to install pre-compiled version from mozilla (kind of dirty, yes I know)

 ## XFCE Details :
 - libxfce4menu, libxfcegui4 have been removed, they're deprecated
 - notification-daemon-xfce not needed anymore and libsexy won't cast